 In September 2021, FTAI acquired 1% of Class A shares and 50% of Class B shares of GM-FTAI Holdco LLC for \$52.5 million.
 GM-FTAI Holdco LLC owns 100% interest in Gladieux and Aleon.
 Gladieux specializes in recycling spent catalyst produced in the petroleum refining industry.
 Aleon plans to develop a lithium-ion battery recycling business across the United States.
 Each planned location will collect, discharge and disassemble lithium-ion batteries to extract various metals in high-purity form for resale into the lithium-ion battery production market.
 Aleon and Gladieux are governed by separate boards of directors.
-Our ownership of Class A and B shares in GM-FTAI Holdco LLC provides us with 1% and 50% in economic interest in Gladieux and Aleon, respectively.
+In June 2022, due to an internal reorganization of GM-FTAI Holdco LLC, FTAI now owns a 27.4% indirect interest in each of Gladieux and Aleon.